Response-adaptive randomization in clinical trials: from myths to practical considerations: Final considerations and discussion

-\changes{ We would like to end with some further thoughts towards a roadmap for selecting a RAR procedure (or indeed using ER) as part of a trial design.
-As noted by an anonymous reviewer, the approach of starting with a set of different RAR procedures, finding their operating characteristics (and other metrics), and then seeing which of these RAR are appealing, is perhaps going in the wrong direction.
-Instead, a preferable approach is to explicitly start by defining the type of trial and the investigators’ priorities in setting goals for the trial, and to then select a RAR design suited to these goals.
-We expand on these different aspects below.} \\[-12pt]
+\changes{Trade-offs \secondround{in terms of different metrics} are ubiquitous and in many cases unavoidable \secondround{in clinical trials}, \secondround{as} RAR procedures can address a specific need at the expense of a cost in a different area.
+Hence, a RAR procedure should be chosen carefully according to the specific context and goals of a trial, in light of the practical challenges and constraints that implementing RAR poses.} \changes{ Indeed, as noted by an anonymous reviewer, the approach of starting with a set of different RAR procedures \secondround{and then choosing one based on comparing their performance as measured by different metrics} is \secondround{arguably} going in the wrong direction.
+Instead, a preferable approach is to explicitly start by defining the type of trial and the investigators’ priorities in setting goals for the trial, and to then select a RAR design suited to these goals \thirdround{(see also~\citet{Pitt2021})}}.